MostafaELFEEL/3D-A-Star-Path-planning-simulated-with-CoppeliaSim/README.md

 7- Then open the following scene A_star_simulation_map.ttt

-8- Run the simulation first.
+8- Run the scene first on CoppeliaSim.

 9- Then open a new terminal and run the following command: